linkerd/website/linkerd.io/content/blog/2023/0515-real-world-gitops.md

 control and visibility over what's happening with network communications in the cluster.

-Linkerd supports both the SMT TrafficSplit resource and (as of 2.12) the Gateway API HTTPRoute resource.
+Linkerd supports both the SMI TrafficSplit resource and (as of 2.12) the Gateway API HTTPRoute resource.
 However, in 2.12 and 2.13, Linkerd's HTTPRoute support is limited, meaning that Flagger needs to use the SMI TrafficSplit interface.